-Praised be God alone,
+Praised be Gon alone, For MEMPB is come and gone, And left us old Albion, By peace join'd in one.

-For Hempis-come and gone,
+The explication of the foregoing prophecy concerning HEMPE being come and also gone and leaving Scotland and England joined in one is fulfilled in the late King William, who came out of Holland, which, in old times, was vulgarly called the Land of Hemp; and the joining of the two nations together, signifies the Union.

-And left us old Albion,
+These things were foretold by the two Scots Prophets, in the reign of King Arthur.
+First, by the marvellous Merling, who is said to be got by a devil, who ravished a young woman, his mother, in a wood near Coldstream, in the south of Scotland.
+Afterwards, to the same purpose, these and many more strange things were foretold by Thomas Lermont, vulgarly called Thomas Rymer, because he spoke all his prophetical sayings in rhyme, and so darkly that they could not be understood until they came to pass.

-Mod By peace join'd in one.
+But of all the Prophets that ever were in.
+Scotland, none of them attained to such credit, because many of his predictions referred to our own country, and were accomplished in the last and present century.
+6 By hard conflict, and by the chance

-The explication of the foregoing prophecy concerning Hemp being come and also gone, leavcaving Scotland and England joined in one, is fulfilled in the late king William, who came out of Holland, which, in old times, was vulgarly called the land of Hemp and the joining of the two nations together, signifies the union.
+Of noble Fortune's force,

-These things were foretold by the two Scots Prophets in the reign of King Arthur.
-First, by a devil, who ravished a voung woman, his mother, in a wood near Coldstream, in the south of Scotland.
-Afterwards, to the same purpose, these and many other strange things were foretold by Thomas Lermant, vulgarly called Thomas Rhymer, because he spoke all his prophetical sayings in rhyme, and so darkly, that they could not be understood until they came to pass.
+Thy hap and thy prosperity

-But of all the prophets that ever were in Scotland, none of them attained to such credit, because many of his predictions referred to our own country, and were accomplished in the last and present century,
+May turn into worse.